 Canon PIXMA Pro-100 Buy on Amazon

 Canon Pixma Pro 100 is a highly efficient printer for printing invitation cards and cardstock.
 It is compatible with CLI-42 Ink Tanks and supports highly efficient printing.

 The Optimum Image Generating System makes the printer smart as it chooses the most relevant color with proper placement and combination printing crisp and accurate pictures.

-Buying a right cardstock printer is very important otherwise you would burn a lot of your hard earned money.
+Buying the right printer for cardstock is very important; otherwise, you would burn a lot of your hard-earned money.

 Choosing the best printer for cardstock is not easy but highly possible once you go through the above guide.